This post is also available in: Français (French)

 Lisa Endersby is currently an Educational Developer in the Teaching Commons at York University, where she supports faculty in exploring experiential learning and reflection as pedagogy, alongside collaborative contributions to research and scholarship in the field.
-Lisa is also a doctoral student pursuing a PhD in Educational Studies at the University of Windsor.
-Her work is within the stream of Cognition and Learning, where she is exploring online communities of practice as a medium for professional development in higher education.
+Lisa is also a doctoral candidate pursuing a PhD in Educational Studies at the University of Windsor.
+Her work is within the stream of Cognition and Learning, where she is exploring online communities of practice as a medium for developing a professional identity for emerging professionals in student affairs.
 Lisa has enjoyed a variety of working and learning experiences, including positions in career services, new student orientation, leadership development, and experiential education.
 Lisa has also served as a volunteer for numerous professional associations and initiatives, including past Chair of the NASPA Technology Knowledge Community (TKC), a team lead for the ACPA assessment planning initiative, and a member of the Next Gen program committee for ACPA 2016, the first ACPA convention held in Canada.
 Term: April 2016-March 31, 2020.
 Incoming Term: March 2020 – June 2021

 EDC Resource Coordinator